msberends/PhD_student_info/README.md

 Both the UG and UMCG also offer generous cloud storage options and excellent synchronisation software (see OneDrive and Unishare below), ensuring your valuable work is always accessible and secure.

+## GSMS PhD Council

+The [GSMS PhD Council](https://www.gsmsphdcouncil.org) of the University of Groningen represents the interests of all PhD students/candidates enrolled within the GSMS.
+In order to achieve this, the GSMS PhD Council:
+* Gathers information from the PhDs enrolled in the GSMS about needs and wishes for further improvement
+* Coordinates with the GSMS Board and other relevant bodies in order to ensure that GSMS PhDs have access to education, networking opportunities, and tools to ensure their well-being

+Be sure to follow [their planned events](https://www.gsmsphdcouncil.org/events).
+They are free for PhD students of the UG.

 ## Next Steps

 ### Conferences and Seminars

+#### Declaring Costs

+GSMS provides you with a budget of € 1200 per calendar year for learning purposes.
+PhD students can declare up to € 600 for conferences they have participated in per calendar year.
+PhD students also can declare up to € 600 per calendar year for external courses they have participated in, if they are not offered by the GSMS, and are of Master level or above.

+**Important**: declarations must be done AFTER the conference/course but WITHIN 3 months after attending them.

+See this page from the GSMS PhD Council for more info: <https://www.gsmsphdcouncil.org/tips-and-tricks>.

 #### ECCMID - European Congress of Clinical Microbiology and Infectious Diseases